Hôtel d'Estrées: From Louis XIV to the Revolution

-The Hôtel d'Estrées was designed by the architect Robert de Cotte (1656-1735), and was built between 1711 and 1713 for Madeleine-Diane de Bautru de Vaubrun, the duchess of Estrées.
+The Hôtel d'Estrées was designed by the architect Robert de Cotte (16561735), and was built between 1711 and 1713 for Madeleine-Diane de Bautru de Vaubrun, the duchess of Estrées.
 Robert De Cotte was the brother-in-law of Jules Hardouin-Mansard, and when Mansard died in 1708, de Cotte succeeded him as the chief architect (premier architect) of the King.
-De Cotte's other notable buildings in Paris included the Caserne des Mousquetaires noire, (1710),at 26-28 rue Charenton (12th arrondissement); the Abbey of Saint Denis, the Royal Library (later the Bibliothèque Nationale, site Richelieu) at 58 rue de Richelieu, which was finished by his son in 1727; and the facade of the Èglise Saint-Roche on rue Saint-Honoré, also finished after his death.
+De Cotte's other notable buildings in Paris included the Caserne des Mousquetaires noire (1710), at 2628 rue Charenton (12th arrondissement); the Abbey of Saint Denis, the Royal Library (later the Bibliothèque nationale, site Richelieu) at 58 rue de Richelieu, which was finished by his son in 1727; and the facade of the Église Saint-Roch on rue Saint-Honoré, also finished after his death.

 Following the death of the Duchess in 1753, her nephew, Louis-Antoine de Contaut-Biron, sold the house to Charlotte-Aglaé d'Orleans, the daughter of Philippe II, Duke of Orléans, the grandson of King Louis XIII and the Regent for King Louis XV until he reached maturity.
 After her death in 1761, the house was purchased by Anne-Françoise d'Harcourt, the marquis of Beuvon.
 His family lived in the house until the French Revolution.